 - Add in the eggs, 2 at a time.
 Stir until the batter is smooth.

 - Mix in the spices (cinnamon, nutmeg, and cloves), scraping the sides of the bowl while mixing.

 - Add the baking soda, baking powder, and salt into the batter, and mix in.

 - Add half of the flour, and mix until just combined.
 Be careful not to over mix!

-- Stir in the canola oil, vanilla extract, and buttermilk.
+- Stir in the buttermilk and vanilla.